Wisconsin Inmate Confesses To Killing ‘Making A Murderer’ Victim Teresa Halbach

 — Kathleen Zellner (@ZellnerLaw) August 17, 2019

-Convicting a Murdered will take a second look at the situation but will fill in gaps and show other perspectives than were shown in the original documentary.
+Convicting a Murderer will take a second look at the situation, filling in gaps and showing different perspectives than the ones that were shown in the original documentary.

 Rech said that he watched the original documentary and was angry at law enforcement and the justice system for letting the two possibly innocent men suffer behind bars.
 He aims to provide a fuller look at the situation.